ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 ### Native format compression

-We can also enable compression while exporting data to Native format (as well as most other formats) using `COMPRESSION` clause:
+We can also enable compression while exporting data to Native format (as well as most other formats) using a `COMPRESSION` clause:

 ```sql
 SELECT * FROM some_data